akoenig/create-livestore-app-template/readme.md

 ## Development

 LiveStore persists data in SQLite on the user's device in the [OPFS](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) (Origin private file system).
-OPFS is only available in secure contexts via HTTPS which makes it mandatory that even during development you need a valid HTTPS certificate.
+OPFS is only available in secure contexts via HTTPS which makes it mandatory that, even during development, you have a valid HTTPS certificate.

 That said, a reverse proxy is required.
 We use [Caddy](https://caddyserver.com/) for that.
 The following describes the steps you have to perform in order to start the application locally.